Ben Ainslie: Olympics

+Ainsle originally sailed the Laser but he gained a reported 18 kg and moved to the heavier weight FinnBoth his gold medal-winning Laser and Finn dinghies are currently displayed at the National Maritime Museum Cornwall.

 On 19 May 2012, Ainslie became the first person to carry the Olympic torch in the UK.
 Starting the 70-day tour of the United Kingdom at Land's End, he was the first of 8,000 torch carriers.
 He was selected on 11 August 2012 to carry the flag for the Great Britain team at the London 2012 Olympics closing ceremony.